-After the wedding Shashi Kapoor continued working in theatre.
+After the wedding, Shashi Kapoor continued working in theatre.
 In 1959 Jennifer gave birth to their first child and took a hiatus from acting.
-Gradually Shashi felt the earning from theatre was not enough to give his family a good life.
-So he followed in the footsteps of his brothers and joined the Hindi film industry as leading man.
+Gradually Shashi felt the earning from the theatre was not enough to give his family a good life.
+So he followed in the footsteps of his brothers and joined the Hindi film industry as a leading man.

 Through Jennifer and his work experience in her father’s theatre company, he got connected to international film personalities, especially to Ismail Merchant and James Ivory.
 This led to his parallel career in international films.
 In a few of these films, including Shakespeare Wallah and Bombay Talkie, Jennifer shared screen space with him.

 He worked dedicatedly for years.
 He got money and fame but not happiness.